Conrec-Infinity-AB/Selenium-Course/Lecture3/2_python_test_frameworks.md

 Organizing all tests in a test folder with sub folders is a good practise and Pytest will consider all the files as test files.

-Run all tests in the test folder and its sub folders
+To run all tests in the test/ folder and its sub folders
 > pytest test/

 It is also possible to run individual test files by explicitly mentioning thir file names.